 Notes 3.
 You definitely want to specify to your readers about anything related to temperature.
 Given that we Americans can’t figure out degrees in Celsius to save our hides, we instinctually fall back on the Fahrenheit degree base, and twenty-four degrees in Fahrenheit does not a pleasant bike ride make!
 If your readers might be from various parts of the English-speaking world, make sure to specify things like this just so they don’t have to double take to figure out what you mean.

 Notes 4.
-For British/UK English, the standards is to keep the ‘s’ at the end.
+For British/UK English, the standard is to keep the ‘s’ at the end.
 (Towards/backwards) This is simply a matter of where you intend for your main audience to be.
 Again, if this is elsewhere in the English-speaking world outside of America, this would probably stay in.
 To publish in America, however, the ‘s’ would be taken out (toward/backward).
 Small differences, but they can add up.
 The same can be said with any s to z changes.
 In America: organize, realize, recognize, etc. Outside of America: organise, realise, recognise.
-And of course we Americans also remove the ‘u’ like in color.
+And of course we Americans also remove the ‘u’ from words like colour.

 Overall, I thoroughly enjoyed the short story!
 You got a lot of detail and description in for such a small amount of pages.
 You definitely have a strength in creating a vivid landscape.
 I could see the story.
 I could picture what was going on.
 Your imagery was beautiful and strong, and really pushed me through it.
 There was a great flow to the way you described everything.
 There is a little to be corrected as far a pace goes, like with the part that stalled me, but overall, it was a fun read.